zxk688/starter-hugo-academic3/content/publication/prototypical-unknown-aware-multiview-consistency-learning-for-open-set-cross-domain-remote-sensing-image-classification/index.md

   - M. Zhang
   - W. Yu and P. Ghamisi
 doi: 10.1109/TGRS.2024.3476151
-publication_short: IEEE Transactions on Geoscience and Remote Sensing
+publication_short: IEEE Transactions on Geoscience and Remote Sensing, 2024.
 abstract: Developing a cross-domain classification model for remote sensing images has drawn significant attention in the literature.
 By leveraging the open-set Unsupervised Domain Adaptation (UDA) technique, the generalization